penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/06-extend-tools-with-patterns.md

+---
-# Module 06 - Extend your tool functionality with patterns
+title: 06 - Extend your tool functionality with patterns
+description: Learn how to extend tool functionality in Logic Apps conversational agents using patterns such as mocking with compose actions, multi-action tool branches, guardrails, and output transformation to improve testing, safety, and formatting. ms.service: logic-apps ms.topic: tutorial ms.date: 08/27/2025
+author: karansin
+ms.author: karansin
+---

 Tool patterns - Mocking, Guardrails, Output transformation